Golden Age of Argentine cinema: 1942–1955: Industry crisis and state intervention

 Amelia Bence and Francisco Petrone in Todo un hombre (1943), produced by Artistas Argentinos Asociados and directed by Pierre Chenal, one of the World War II exiles who joined the Argentine industry.

-The Argentine film industry would soon be increasingly affected by World War II, which had broken out in 1939.
-Several European immigrants who escaped the war joined the Argentine film industry, like musician George Andreani and Paul Misraki, screenwriter Jacques Rémy, and director Pierre Chenal, who found success with the films Todo un hombre (1943), El muerto falta a la cita (1944), Se abre el abismo (1945) and Viaje sin regreso (1946).
-Some Argentine films of the period even made reference to the world conflict, although most of them in an allusive way, such as Jewish exile James Bauer's Explosivo 008 (1940), Saslavsky's Ceniza al viento (1942), Múgica's La guerra la gano yo (1943), Carlos Borcosque's La verdadera victoria (1943), Alberto de Zavalía's Concierto de almas (1942) and El fin de la noche (1944), Bayón Herrera's Los dos rivales (1944).
+The Argentine film industry was affected by World War II.
+Several European immigrants who escaped the war joined the Argentine film industry, like musicians George Andreani and Paul Misraki, screenwriter Jacques Rémy, and director Pierre Chenal, who found success with the films Todo un hombre (1943), El muerto falta a la cita (1944), Se abre el abismo (1945) and Viaje sin regreso (1946).
+Some Argentine films of the period even made reference to the war, although most of them in an allusive way, such as Jewish exile James Bauer's Explosivo 008 (1940), Saslavsky's Ceniza al viento (1942), Mugica's La guerra la gano yo (1943), Carlos Borcosque's La verdadera victoria (1943), Alberto de Zavalía's Concierto de almas (1942) and El fin de la noche (1944), Bayón Herrera's Los dos rivales (1944).
 When World War II began, the magazine Cine argentino conducted anonymous interviews with industry figures and, although several had optimistic views, others anticipated the problems that the industry would soon face, like the following interviewee:

 —The materials used in film production, which we import almost exclusively from Germany, are also used in the war industry.
 And since Germany is at war, it does not take a fortune teller to predict that the price of celluloid will soon be skyrocketing.

 —And it can't be imported from North America?

 —Don't be naive!
 Do you think the Americans are going to provide us with the means to continue competing with them?
 They will take advantage of the situation.
 We will have to pay for celluloid at the price of gold.
 What remains to be seen is whether the price of raw film will rise to the point of forcing us to close the studios...